zonemaster/zonemaster-backend/docs/API.md

 Basic data type: number

 This parameter allows an optional separation of testing in the same database.
 The default value for the queue is 0.
 It is closely related to the *lock_on_queue* parameter of the [ZONEMASTER] section of the backend_config.ini file.
-The typical use case for this parameter would be a setup with several separate Backends Worker daemons running on separate physical or virtual machines each one dedicated to a specific task, for example queue 0 for frontend tests and queue 1 dedicated to batch testing.
-Running several Backend Worker daemons on the same machine is currently not supported.
+The typical use case for this parameter would be a setup with several separate RPC API daemons running on separate physical or virtual machines each one dedicated to a specific task, for example queue 0 for frontend tests and queue 1 dedicated to batch testing.
+Running several RPC API daemons daemons on the same machine is currently not supported.

 ### Profile name